 In addition, drug manufacturers and other entities involved in the manufacture and distribution of approved drugs are required to register their establishments with the FDA and state agencies and are subject to periodic unannounced inspections by the FDA and these state agencies for compliance with cGMP requirements.
 Changes to the manufacturing process are strictly regulated and often require prior FDA approval before being implemented.
 FDA regulations also require investigation and correction of any deviations from cGMP and impose reporting and documentation requirements upon the sponsor and any third-party manufacturers that the sponsor may decide to use.

 Accordingly, manufacturers must continue to expend time, money and effort in the area of production and quality control to maintain cGMP compliance.

-Once an approval is granted, the FDA may withdraw the approval if compliance with regulatory requirements and standards is not maintained or if problems occur after the product reaches the market.
-Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or with manufacturing processes, or failure to comply with regulatory requirements, may result in mandatory revisions to the approved labeling to add new safety information; imposition of post-market studies or clinical trials to assess new safety risks; or imposition of distribution or other restrictions under a REMS program.
-Other potential consequences include, among other things:
+Once an approval is granted, the FDA may withdraw the approval if compliance with regulatory requirements and standards is not maintained or if problems occur after the product reaches the market or if requested by the Sponsor.
+Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or with manufacturing processes, or failure to comply with regulatory requirements, may result in mandatory revisions to the approved labeling to add new safety information; imposition of postmarket studies or clinical trials to assess new safety risks; or imposition of distribution or other restrictions under a REMS program.
+Other potential FDA enforcement actions include, among other things:

-- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.
+- · restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or holds on post-approval clinical trials; - · refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product approvals; - · product seizure or detention, or refusal to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.

 The FDA strictly regulates marketing, labeling, advertising and promotion of products.
 Drugs may be promoted only for the approved indications and in accordance with the provisions of the approved label, although physicians, in the practice of medicine, may prescribe approved drugs for unapproved indications.
 Companies may also share truthful and not misleading information that is otherwise consistent with the labeling.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.
+However, physicians may, in their independent medical judgement, prescribe legally available products for off-label uses.
+The FDA does not regulate the behavior of physicians in their choice of treatments but the FDA does restrict manufacturer's communications on the subject of off-label use of their products.